JohanDegraeve/xdripswift/fastlane/testflight.md

 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

+> The Create Certificate action:
+>
+> * generates a new Distribution Certificate if needed, or uses the existing one
+> * generates new profiles if needed, or uses existing ones
+> * creates credentials used during building if needed, or uses existing ones; these are stored in your Match-Secrets repository using the your MATCH_PASSWORD as the passphrase

+### Annual Certificate Renewal

-Once a year, you will get an email from Apple indicating your certificate will expire in 30 days.
+Once a year, you will get an email from Apple indicating your Distribution Certificate will expire in 30 days.
+One Distribution Certificate is used for all your apps.

-* You can wait until the certificate actually expires and Apple removes it from your account.
+* You can wait until the certificate actually expires and Apple removes it from your account
-* Your next build will then fail.
+* Your next build will then fail

+> If you are building other apps like Loop or Trio, those automatically update the Distribution Certificate.
+Build one of those apps first and then run Create Certificates for xdripswift.

+**Manual Renewal**

-When the certificate does expire, you need to manually clear out information in your Match-Secrets repository that uses the old (expired) certificate.
+If you only build xDrip4iOS, you need to manually clear out information in your Match-Secrets repository that uses the old (expired) Distribution Certificate.
 The easiest way to do this is to delete your Match-Secrets repository and then run Create Certificates.

 * [LoopDocs: Delete Match Secrets](https://loopkit.github.io/loopdocs/browser/bb-errors/#delete-match-secrets)